mvsoom/thesis-py/README.md

 # Connecting to remote server from local

+WARNING: remote has different Python version installed -- this gives `pip` troubles sometimes.
+We are on Python 3.8.10.

 0. local: **connect to eduroam**
 1. local: Turn on VPN
 2. local: `ssh marnix@134.184.26.35`